holistic-web/sandbox/phaser/README.md

-# Phaser tutorial
+# Phaser

-These are examples from this [tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game).
+Phaser is a Javascript game framework: https://phaser.io

+This sandbox is currently inspired by this [tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game).

 To serve this app, run:
 ```